JeremyBYU/polylidar-kitti/README.md

 ## Notes

-Copy this to your clipboard.
-Paste (Ctrl-V) into Open3D to get the correct view
+Copy this to your clipboard (including braces).
+Paste (Ctrl-V) into Open3D to get the correct view.
+I cant find a way to programatically do this.
+You can always manually adjust the view in the 3D Viewer.

 ```
 {